 ADJ 118 CRISIS INTERVENTION AND CRITICAL ISSUES (3 CR.)
 Addresses basic problems involved in crisis intervention and current critical issues in law enforcement and the administration of justice; emphasizes practical approaches to discover and implement solutions.
 Lecture 3 hours per week.

-ADJ 145 CORRECTIONS AND THE COMMUNITY (3 CR.)
-Studies and evaluates the relationships and interactions between correctional organizations and free society.
-Focuses on the shared responsibility of the community and corrections agencies to develop effective programs for management and treatment of criminal offenders.
+ADJ 120 INTRODUCTION TO COURTS (3 CR.)
+Presents an overview of the American judiciary-the federal and 50 state judicial systems-with emphasis on criminal court structures, functions, and personnel; surveys the judicial system in the Commonwealth of Virginia.
 Lecture 3 hours per week.